-Exposure of young people to positive examples of older works can improve implicit beliefs about the older employees.
+Exposure of young people to positive examples of older works can improve implicit beliefs about older employees.
 Nothing makes a non-believer change his or her mind than firsthand experience.
 Because of their age, older workers have more experiences than younger ones, giving them the knowledge that younger people haven’t acquired yet.
-At the same time, older people can combat the bias against younger ones if they see good examples.
+At the same time, older people can combat bias against younger ones if they see good examples.

 Giving them a chance to prove themselves